steveworley/decoupledkit-react/README.md

 - Navigate to the repository root
 - Install <a href="https://yarnpkg.com/lang/en/docs/install/">yarn</a> or also use `npm` for dependencies.
 - Install packages with `yarn install` or `npm install`
+- Rename the file `.env.example` to `.env` in the project root.
+This file already contains the proper configuration variables to connect to the Drupal website.
 - Stand up the application with `yarn start` or `npm start` and visit `http://localhost:8080`